Auction-Based Regulation for Artificial Intelligence: Abstract

 \section{Abstract}

-In an era of \enquote{moving fast and breaking things}, regulators have moved slowly to pick up the safety, bias, and legal pieces left in the wake of broken Artificial Intelligence (AI) deployment.
-Since AI models, such as large language models, are able to push misinformation and stoke division within our society, it is imperative for regulators to employ a framework that mitigates these dangers and ensures user safety.
-While there is much-warranted discussion about how to address the safety, bias, and legal woes of state-of-the-art AI models, the number of rigorous and realistic mathematical frameworks to regulate AI safety is lacking.
-We take on this challenge, proposing an auction-based regulatory mechanism that provably incentivizes model-building agents (i) to deploy safer models and (ii) to participate in the regulation process.
-We provably guarantee, via derived Nash Equilibria, that each participating agent's best strategy is to submit a model safer than a prescribed minimum-safety threshold.
-Empirical results show that our regulatory auction boosts safety and participation rates by $20\%$ and $15\%$ respectively, outperforming simple regulatory frameworks that merely enforce minimum safety standards.
-Code can be found on GitHub at \url{https://github.com/marcobornstein/AI-Regulatory-Auctions}.
+In an era of \enquote{moving fast and breaking things}, regulators have moved slowly to pick up the safety, bias, and legal debris left in the wake of broken Artificial Intelligence (AI) deployment.
+While there is much-warranted discussion about how to address the safety, bias, and legal woes of state-of-the-art AI models, rigorous and realistic mathematical frameworks to regulate AI are lacking.
+Our paper addresses this challenge, proposing an auction-based regulatory mechanism that provably incentivizes agents (i) to deploy compliant models and (ii) to participate in the regulation process.
+We formulate AI regulation as an all-pay auction where enterprises submit models for approval.
+The regulator enforces compliance thresholds and further rewards models exhibiting higher compliance than their peers.
+We derive Nash Equilibria demonstrating that rational agents will submit models exceeding the prescribed compliance threshold.
+Empirical results show that our regulatory auction boosts compliance rates by $20\%$ and participation rates by $15\%$ compared to baseline regulatory mechanisms, outperforming simpler frameworks that merely impose minimum compliance standards.